Programs and Public Education

 Visit the Canadian Foundation for Women’s Health website at www.cfwh.org.

 Compassionate Contraceptive Assistance Program

-The Compassionate Contraceptive Assistance Program (CCAP) is a program administered by the Society of Obstetricians and Gynaecologists of Canada (SOGC).
+The Compassionate Contraceptive Assistance Program (CCAP) is administered by the Society of Obstetricians and Gynaecologists of Canada (SOGC).
 The program provides contraception to women who could not otherwise afford it.
 This program could not be made possible without the generous donations of partners.

 Licensed Canadian physicians can create an account with CCAP to order from a list of available contraceptives on behalf of their patients.

-Click here for more details or visit compassion.sogc.org to get started!
+Visit compassion.sogc.org to get started!